lbleal1/lbleal1.github.io/_pages/about.md

 * contribute to the discussions and provide technical expertise in the implementation of PhilSA's planned and ongoing programs, projects, and activities
 * assist the PhilSA technical divisions by providing relevant expertise in satellite image processing

-Recently, I finished my Computer Vision, Robotics, and Machine Learning MSc from the [Uni of Surrey](https://www.surrey.ac.uk/centre-vision-speech-signal-processing).
+I finished my Computer Vision, Robotics, and Machine Learning MSc from the [Uni of Surrey](https://www.surrey.ac.uk/centre-vision-speech-signal-processing).
 My dissertation was done under the supervision of [Prof Dr Miroslaw Bober](https://www.surrey.ac.uk/people/miroslaw-bober) and was externally examined by [Dr Muhammad Awais Rana](https://www.surrey.ac.uk/people/muhammad-awais).
 It focused on the reliability assessment of computer vision models which later was nominated to the department's MSc Project Prize.

 Research Interests:
-* Multimodal
+* AI/CV/Data Science for Earth Observation
 * Domain Generalization and Adaptation
-* Continuous Learning
 * OOD/Distribution Shifts
 * Reliable/Trustworthy AI